UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 Now on to my journey

 I started having issues when I gave birth to Ava.
 I was “on fire” after my c-section.
 I kept the room so cold Justin got sick.
 I have been on fire ever since.
 When Ava’s head trauma and journey through hell happened, my body went to a whole new level of instability.
 I would check myself into the ER for a panic attack along with Ava for her headaches.
 I was on lorazepam for a year and a half.
 My distal joints all popped and I lost the strength in my hands.
 I felt like I was having a heart attack every single day.
 During one of Ava’s Mayo Clinic stays, I asked Dr. Fischer if I could have a workup done.
 He agreed.
 I saw every specialty and had around a million dollar workup there over about two years.
 They sent me back to Utah with a diagnosis of undifferentiated connective tissue disease and inflammatory arthritis.
-The University of Utah disagreed with their diagnoses and have labeled me as Undiagnosed with many different issues going on like EOE, aggressive and progressive osteoarthritis, hypertension, intermittent nocturnal hypoxia, and now I have myoclonic jerking all night.
+The University of Utah disagreed with their diagnoses and have labeled me as undiagnosed with many different issues going on like EOE, aggressive and progressive osteoarthritis, hypertension, intermittent nocturnal hypoxia, sleep apnea and I have myoclonic jerking all night.
 None of this is normal.
 I have lots of blood levels off but not in a way that fits with any known diagnosis.
+Recently, I have had uncontrollable jerking movements during the day.
+I will be having additional testing in the next few months for a movement disorder.
 I live in pain every day.
-I am fine with living in pain as long as I know I’m staying around for a few more years.
+I am fine with living in pain as long as I know I’m staying around for many more years.

 I remember her saying, “Every day I think I’m done with the letters but then I see new research released that supports whole genome sequencing over whole exome sequencing.”